 3. Background or Neutral Colors

 Neutral colors or the background colors are generally used for the text or the background of the website.
 A user should feel comfortable when he/she sees the background color of the website.
 Imagine you enter a room and you notice the color of the wall.
 The color of the wall should not be overwhelming and it should be soothing enough that you can spend hours in the room and gives you the feeling of relaxation.
-Choosing this color is also a tricky game because if you chose the wrong color then it can make the reverse impact and the room may also give the feeling of boredom or dullness.
+Choosing this color is also a tricky game because if you choose the wrong color then it can make the reverse impact and the room may also give the feeling of boredom or dullness.

 Choose the background color depends on what you want your visitors to focus on or the purpose of your website.
 For example, e-commerce companies generally use a white or grey background color with bold dominant & accent colors. why? because their main focus is to promote ideas or products rather than the design of the website.
 Light or neutral background colors help in making the content more visible and readable.
 There is no rule for the background color used in fashion, design, restaurant, beauty, and creative industries.
 You can use the black menu bar or you can also use colors of the rainbow to create an inspirational background image.
 You’re free here and you can choose any color but while choosing the color make sure that the text or content shouldn’t be hard to read.